Alien (franchise): Reception

-Figures in this table are not inflation adjusted.
-Where two different figures are quoted for box office grosses, information is taken from two different sources.

 Box office performance

 Critical and public response

-Alien was nominated for two Academy Awards, winning for Best Visual Effects.
-Aliens received seven nominations, including a Best Actress nomination for Sigourney Weaver, and won for Best Visual Effects and Best Sound Effects.
-Alien 3 was nominated for Best Visual Effects.
-Prometheus was also nominated for Best Visual Effects.
-Alien was also inducted into the National Film Registry of the Library of Congress for historical preservation as a film which is "culturally, historically, or aesthetically significant."

 The American Film Institute ranked Alien as the sixth most thrilling American movie and seventh-best film in the science fiction genre, and in the AFI's 100 Years...
 100 Heroes and Villains list, Ripley was ranked eighth among the heroes, and the Alien was fourteenth among the villains.
 IGN listed Alien as the thirteenth best film franchise of all time in 2006.
+Alien was also inducted into the National Film Registry of the Library of Congress for historical preservation as a film which is "culturally, historically, or aesthetically significant."